francesco75/project2/README.md

        Final Testing is good.

  - Interner Explorer
-      - All  the pages work well but only the program.html has the small problem at the end of the chart but the charts work well.
-It is a little asymmetrical at the end .
+      - All  the pages and navbar work well
-        The rest of the pages respond well.
+        The charts work well.
-        Final is almost good.
+        Final Testing is good

  ## Testing Devices
  ### Tech Used : Blisk